GenericMappingTools/pygmt/doc/maintenance.md

 def plot(self, x=None, y=None, data=None, size=None, direction=None, **kwargs):
     pass
 ```

-It means the old parameter name `sizes` is deprecated since v0.4.0, and will be
+In this case, the old parameter name `sizes` is deprecated since v0.4.0, and will be
 fully removed in v0.6.0.
 The new parameter name is `size`.